Our team is available 24 hours a day, 7 days a week. You can contact us via our online chat or phone, we will get back to you as soon as we can.

 Funerals in the UK are often held between one or two weeks after a death.
-There may be factors, such as religion, personal or family preference, or availability.
+When a funeral is held, may depend on a number of factors such as religion, personal or family preference, or availability.

 Yes, we do.
 As Islamic funerals are normally meant to be held within 24 hours after the death, we will need to know right away so we can plan for it.
-Fill out the Islamic Funeral Form via our website or call us at 020 8124 3333 so arrangements can be made.
+Please call us at 020 8124 3333 so arrangements can be made.

 A funeral director’s services include organising important paperwork, advising bereaved families on funeral options, transporting the person from the place of death, caring for the deceased.

 No, it’s a personal choice made by the family.
-Should the family elect not to have an in-person service (a Simple Funeral), all steps of the process will be carried out with equal dignity and respect.
+Should the family elect not to have an in-person service (an unattended funeral), all steps of the process will be carried out with equal dignity and respect.

 Not at all.
 The funeral service you choose is completely your decision.
 Non-religious funerals are common and can be led by a professional celebrant or a relative or family friend.

 The chapel of rest is a viewing room for families to pay their respects to the deceased privately.

 The number of people who can attend a funeral will depend on the crematorium or church’s capacity.

 Yes, Willow & Green provides both attended and unattended services.